Last week, I walked into my kitchen and exclaimed to my husband, “I sure am glad we both have life insurance.”

 I wish you the best.
 I wish you lots of distance.
 I wish you patience and kindness and empathy and health.

-Sign up for Flow’s weekly-ish blog email to stay on top of my blog posts and videos, and also receive my guide How to Start a New Job (and Impress Yourself and Everyone Else).
+Sign up for Flow’s twice-monthly blog email to stay on top of our blog posts and videos.